 Edge of Dock (EOD) Leveler: This is a simple device that is usually mechanically operated but may be pneumatically or hydraulically operated.
 It is often found mounted on the exterior wall of a building with an integral loading dock bumpers set but may also be pit mounted.
 The EOD has a limited vertical operating range and is geared toward applications where the transport vehicle bed is at, or very near, the floor level of the building (dock level).
 These units are generally inexpensive when compared to a pit or vertical dock leveler but may be considered an upgrade from portable dock boards as they are fixed to the dock face and have some form of lift assistance (mechanical, air, or hydraulic).
-A recommended normal working range of an EOD is typically +/- 3 inches.
+A recommended normal working range of an EOD is typical +/- 3 inches.

 Edge of dock Leveler